The Power of Three IS Your Reality

 You also find the triangle in prominent positions of churches, temples and mosques of every religion.
 Not only that, but you will also find it in civic buildings, political buildings, banks, Fortune 500 companies, and logos.
+And churches of course.

 As De La Soul sang: 3 is the magic number.

-The triangle symbolises infinity and the connection with God.
+You will find some commentators allege, the triangle symbolises infinity and the connection with God.

 Wait!
 Don’t stop reading yet!
 This is not some religious bullshit.
 This is about your mind.